yangao07/abPOA/README.md

 ### <a name="plot"></a>Plot of alignment graph

 abPOA can generate a plot of the final partial order alignment graph with the help of `graphviz dot`.
-Make sure you have `dot` installed beforing using abPOA to generate the plot:
-`sudo apt-get install graphviz` on Linux/Unix systems.
 For example:

 ![pog](https://github.com/yangao07/abPOA/blob/master/pog.png)

 The numbers inside the nodes are the node IDs.
 The numbers on the edges are the edge weights.
 `S` and `E` are the auxiliary start and end nodes that have no sequence bases.

+Make sure you have `dot` installed beforing using abPOA to generate the plot.
+For Linux/Unix systems: `sudo apt-get install graphviz`.

 ## <a name="dev"></a>For development
 abPOA is not only a stand-alone tool for MSA and consensus calling, it can also work as a programming library. [example.c](example.c) shows how to use the C APIs of abPOA to take a set of sequences as input and perform MSA and consensus calling.
 Basically, the library file `libabpoa.a` and two header files [abpoa.h](include/abpoa.h) and [simd_instruction.h](include/simd_instruction.h) are needed to make the abPOA library work in your program.